Duchy of Croatia: Frankish vassalage

 The Franks gained control of Pannonia and Dalmatia in the 790s and the first decade of the ninth century.
 In 788 Charlemagne, after conquering Lombardy, turned further east and subjugated Istria.
-In the 790s Duke Vojnomir of Pannonia accepted the Frankish overlordship, whose land the Franks placed under the March of Friuli and tried to extend their rule over the Croatians of Dalmatia.
-In 799 the Franks under the leadership of Eric of Friuli were defeated in the Battle of Trsat in Liburnia.
+In the 790s, Duke Vojnomir of Pannonia accepted the Frankish overlordship, whose land the Franks placed under the March of Friuli and tried to extend their rule over the Croatians of Dalmatia.
+In 799, the Franks under the leadership of Eric of Friuli were defeated in the Battle of Trsat in Liburnia.
 However, from 803 Frankish rule was recognized in most of northern Dalmatia.
 The Franks also waged wars with the Byzantine Empire until a peace treaty, known as the Pax Nicephori, was signed in 812.
 By that treaty the Byzantines retained control of the coastal cities and islands in Dalmatia, while acknowledging Frankish rule over Istria and the Dalmatian hinterland.

 From c.
-810 Borna, who resided in Nin, ruled most of northern Dalmatia and was a vassal of the Carolingian Empire.
-Borna was Duke of the Guduscani, a Croatian tribe that lived along the river Guduča near Bribir in northern Dalmatia, later the center of the Croatian state.
-His rule was marked by the rebellion of Ljudevit Posavski against the Franks, who defeated Borna in 819 somewhere near the River Kupa and began to ravage Dalmatia, but harsh conditions and constant attacks from Borna's men forced Ljudevit to retreat.
-In 821 Borna died and was succeeded by his nephew Vladislav.
+810 Borna ruled most of northern Dalmatia and was a vassal of the Carolingian Empire.
+Borna was Duke of the Guduscani (and later duke of Dalmatia, as well Dalmatia and Liburnia), a tribe that most probably lived in the region of Gacka (today in Lika).
+His rule was marked by the rebellion of Ljudevit Posavski against the Franks (defeating Cadolah of Friuli), and Ljudevit defeated Borna in the Battle of Kupa (819) somewhere near the River Kupa and began to ravage Dalmatia, but harsh conditions and constant attacks from Borna's men forced Ljudevit to retreat.
+In 821 Borna died and was succeeded by his nephew Vladislav and uncle Ljudemisl (who managed to kill Ljudevit).

+The vassalage and conflict between Lower Pannonian Slavs and Franks, also possibly influenced by second 9th century conflict during Croatian duke Domagoj, is probably reflected in the 30th chapter account from De Administrando Imperio that "Until quite recently the Croats of Dalmatia also were subject to the Franks ... the Franks treated them with such brutality that they used to murder Croat babies and cast them to the dogs.
+The Croats, unable to endure such treatment from the Franks, revolted from them, and slew those of them whom they had for archontes.
+Because of this, a large army from Francia marched against them, and after they had fought one another for seven years, at last, and with hardship, the Croats managed to prevail and killed all the Franks and their archon, called Kotzil".